piontec/free-oci-kubernetes/README.md

 - insert your public SSH key as the `default` value for `ssh_public_key`
 - enter 'bastion allowed IPs' these are the IP addresses allowed to connect to the bastion host created for the cluster nodes
 - enter your default `compartment ID` - [here's how to find it](https://docs.oracle.com/en-us/iaas/Content/GSG/Tasks/contactingsupport_topic-Locating_Oracle_Cloud_Infrastructure_IDs.htm)
+- enter your region and 2 Availablity Domains within it

 It's time to run `tofu` - be patient, the `apply` step can take pretty long (even up to an hour):